kurokida/jsQUEST/docs/index.md

 # Guess the threshold (tGuess)

 Estimate of the stimulus intensity that is expected to result in a response rate of pThreshold.
 The default is -1.
 Given that the x-axis is the log scale, the default means 10^(-1) = 0.1.
+The units are arbitrary.
 The symbol "^" means a power in this document.

 # How to use jsQUEST